The secrets of solvation

 You can put wine in water, or water in your wine… Solute or solvent, solvent or solute?
 The solvent is simply the majority component.
 Is a chemical reaction between the solvent and solute possible?
 In principle, no such reaction can occur.
 Each component of the mixture can always be recovered in its original form.

 A common salt solution can be evaporated to retrieve water (desalination plant) or salt (salterns).

 The three classes of solvents

-As is well known, not everything dissolves in everything.
+As it is well known, not everything dissolves in everything.
 Think of oil and vinegar.
 Of grease and water.
 Yet there are solvents for degreasing.
 It should be understood that there are several kinds of solvents.

-Petroleum solvents, oxygenated organic compounds (acetone, methyl ethyl ketone, alcohols… as well as glycol ethers… Nitrogen- or sulphur-containing molecules, DMF (dimethylformamide), DMSO (dimethylsulphoxide)… And water which is THE solvent of living organisms, and within which the biochemical reactions that are vital to metabolism occur.
+Petroleum solvents, oxygenated organic compounds (acetone, methyl ethyl ketone, alcohols… as well as glycol ethers… Nitrogen- or sulphur-containing molecules, DMF (dimethylformamide), DMSO (dimethylsulphoxide)… And water which is THE solvent of living organisms, and within which the biochemical reactions that are vital to our metabolism occur.